 “They all focus on concussions, but yet it’s a sport that’s built on just hitting each other every play,” Mike Keating said.
 “It’s kind of like being Muhammad Ali and jabbing the head.
 It might not be the knockouts that cause you to become demented, but the jabs will.”

 Lew Carpenter wasn’t just a CTE victim.
 He was also a carrier of the disease.

 A running back who won three NFL championships in a 10-year career with the Lions, Browns and Packers, Carpenter stuck around the sidelines for another 31 years as an assistant coach.
-He preached what he heard from Hall of Fame coaches like Vince Lombardi: walk it off, or we'll find someone who can.
+Working for eight NFL teams, plus a stint in the World League of American Football and another at Southwest Texas State, he preached what he heard from Hall of Fame coaches like Vince Lombardi: walk it off, or we’ll find someone who can.

-"He was promulgating it," his daughter, Rebecca Carpenter, said: "'Rub a little dirt in it.
+“He was promulgating it,” Rebecca Carpenter said in a telephone interview, at times choking back sobs: ”‘Rub a little dirt in it.
 Get back out there.
 There are 1,000 guys who want your job.
-Is this the moment that you're going to choose to be weak, and let everybody down?'
+Is this the moment that you’re going to choose to be weak, and let everybody down?’

 “That’s a distillation of who he was.
 Not because he’s a (jerk),” she said.
 “My father really understood something about football at the professional level: You can’t let anybody see your vulnerability, because then you’re dead.”

-Contributing to this report: Pro Football Writers Dave Campbell, Schuyler Dixon, Arnie Stapleton, Teresa M. Walker, and Sports Writers David Ginsburg, Bernie Wilson; Steven Wine and John Zenor.
+Contributing to this report: Pro Football Writers Dave Campbell, Schuyler Dixon, Arnie Stapleton, Teresa M. Walker, and Sports Writers David Ginsburg, Bernie Wilson, Jim Vertuno, Steven Wine and John Zenor.